Welcome to the Governors section of Devonport High School for Girls website.

 Mrs Clare Hutton

-I am a mother of 3 children.
-My 2 daughters went to DHSG.
+I am a mother of three children.
+My two daughters went to DHSG.
 I read Languages at Bristol University and then worked for many years in the Wine Trade.
 I am now retired and look forward to working with the other Governors and the School over the coming years

 Mrs Ann James (Vice Chair)